szilvia-csernus/community-transport/README.md

 ## Site Owner's Goals

-* Provide a platform for people willing to take part in this local, community transport initiative.
+* Provide a platform for people willing to take part in this initiative.
+Users should include admins, volunteers as well as people requiring transport.
-* Allow anybody to sign up to express interest, but make it clear that it is a local project.
 * Allow signing up as someone seeking help in the local area.
 * Allow signing up as a potential volunteer.
 * Let admin(s) control who can be accepted to join and manage all their data.
 * Provide authentication of users.
-* The site should serve all users' goals: admins, volunteers and members.
+* The site should serve all types of users' goals: admins, volunteers and members.
 * The site should be easily accessible from a variety of devices.
 <br><br>